Yunuuuu/ggalign/cran-comments.md

-This major update introduces new features, some of which modify previous behavior, along with bug fixes.
-Since there are no reverse dependencies yet, these changes should not affect other packages.
+This patch update introduces a few features and primarily addresses the CRAN check error.
+Since there are currently no reverse dependencies, these changes should not impact any other packages.

 ## R CMD check results
 0 errors | 0 warnings | 0 note